oldgregg89/Currency-Exchanger/readme.md

 ## Known Bugs

 * Buttons were not working to find the correct currecny exchange (fixed)
+* Errors catches were not present in the main.js (fixed)

 ## Support and contact details